Registration / Re-registration

 Depending on your situation, you will be asked to provide your CVEC number and/or your certificate when you register.

 Step 1: Complete the necessary steps at cvec.etudiant.gouv.fr.
-Be sure to have your INE number handy beforehand (make sure to spell your first and last names correctly).
+Be sure to have your INE number ready beforehand (make sure to spell your first and last names correctly).

-Step 2: Keep your certificate; you will be asked to provide it when you register, regardless of whether you are exempt from the fee or not: the certificate is required.
+Step 2: Keep your certificate; you will be asked to provide it when you register, regardless of whether or not you are exempt from the fee: the certificate is required.

-Step 3: Complete your registration or re-registration in accordance with the procedures established by your faculty (UFR), school, or institute.
+Step 3: Complete your registration or re-registration according to the procedures established by your faculty (UFR), school, or institute.

 Depending on your situation, either:

-In either case, you will be issued a certificate: without it, you cannot complete your registration with the authorities.
+In either case, you will be issued a certificate: without it, you cannot complete your administrative registration.

-Please note: Students who do not receive financial aid are encouraged to log in now at mesServices.etudiant.gouv.fr to create an account and streamline the process.
+Please note: For students who do not receive financial aid, we encourage you to log in now at mesServices.etudiant.gouv.fr to create an account and streamline your application process.

-The CVEC is a fee “intended to support the social, health, cultural, and athletic support services provided to students and to strengthen preventive health and health education initiatives designed for them.”
+The CVEC is a fee “intended to promote the reception and social, health, cultural, and athletic support of students and to strengthen preventive health and health education initiatives carried out for their benefit.”

 Regardless of your situation (whether you have paid the CVEC or are exempt), you must provide a CVEC certificate when you enroll or re-enroll.

 I am a minor.
-What documents do I need to provide?
+What document do I need to provide?

-You must providea consent form signed by your legal guardians.
-Once completed, it will be kept on file by the Admissions Office.
+You must providea registration authorization form signed by your legal guardians.
+Once completed, it will be kept in your file by the registration office.

-Applications for financial aid, and in some cases for student housing, are processed by the CROUS in Montpellier after you submit aStudent Social File.
-When you register, you will be asked to provide your financial aid notification, which specifies your award level; this exempts you from paying tuition fees.
+Applications for financial aid, and possibly for student housing, are processed by the CROUS in Montpellier after you submit aStudent Social File.
+When you register, you will be asked to provide your financial aid notification, which specifies your aid level; this exempts you from paying tuition fees.

 I haven’t received my CROUS notification yet, but I’m registering now.
 What should I do?

-You will register at the full rate, and once you receive your notification, you can request a refund of your registration fees.
+You will register at the full rate, and as soon as you receive your notification, you can request a refund of your registration fees.

-If you choose to pay in three installments, the refund can only be processed at least fifteen days after the final payment, which will occur within two to three months of your registration.
+If you request payment in three installments, the refund can only be issued at least fifteen days after the final payment, which will occur within two to three months of your registration.

-If you indicated that you are a scholarship recipient during your online registration or re-registration but have not yet received notification from the CROUS, you will be asked to pay the tuition fees.
+If you indicated that you are a scholarship recipient during your online registration or re-registration but have not yet received notification from the CROUS, you will be asked to pay the tuition fees in full.

-How do I get a refund of my tuition fees if I am awarded a scholarship after I have enrolled?
+How do I get a refund of my registration fees if I am awarded a scholarship after I have registered?

 Refunds are issued via bank transfer.
-You must present the following to the Registrar’s Office: your student ID card, a copy of both sides of the CROUS notification indicating your financial aid level, and your bank account information (RIB), preferably in your name.
-If the refund is to be made to a third party’s bank account, you must include anauthorization for third-party refund along with their bank account information.
+You must present the following to the Registrar’s Office: your student ID card, a copy of both sides of the CROUS notification indicating your grant tier, and your bank account information (RIB), preferably in your name.
+If the refund is to be made to a third party’s bank account, you must include anauthorization for third-party refund along with their bank account information (RIB).

 Tuition fees are set by ministerial decree.
-They cover the cost of the degree and access to the University Library.
+They include the fee for the degree and the fee for access to the University Library.

-Details of the fees paid upon registration are listed:
+The details of the fees paid at the time of your registration are listed:

-• on the receipt of payment via your ENT portal (the "My File" tab)
+- on the receipt of payment via your ENT account (the “My File” tab)

-• on the Scol’Pass fee receipt, which can be obtained upon request fromyour school office
+- on the Scol’Pass fee receipt, which can be obtained upon request fromyour school’s registrar’s office

-• or on your registration summary, which you can download online from yourdigital account (ENT)(click the “Registration Summary” tab).
+- or on your registration summary, which you can download online from yourdigital account (ENT)(under the “Registration Summary” tab).

-Please note: These documents are issued only after your administrative registration has been completed (payment + approval of all supporting documents by your department/school/institute).
+Please note: These documents are issued only once the administrative registration process is complete (payment + approval of all supporting documents by your UFR/School/Institute).

 For online registration, payment must be made by credit card (Visa or MasterCard).